61. Rings of the Sihedron

 “So we’re going to sit here and twiddle our thumbs while those little bovine men play hide and seek in the ruins?”

 “Well, Master Alpharius, I’d rather wait somewhere else where there is warmth, safety and food”, she replied, still smiling but her eyes hardening.
 Night was approaching, and we had had a long day.
 Ah, I realized, she’s talking about her pixie green.
 Recalling who inhabited the place gave me a headache.

 After sleeping under the starry skies without needing any furs or blankets, we returned to the chilly wrongness of Xin-Shalast.
-Into the now empty lair of the Hidden Beast Saffron had drawn a waypoint she could home into with her teleportation magic.
+Into the now vacated lair of the Hidden Beast Saffron had drawn a waypoint she could home into with her teleportation magic.
 The waypoint and the lair was a fall back position of sorts as the lair’s underground location offered at least nominal protection from our foes.
 It wasn’t like the storm or cloud giants would be walking in to hunt us, but we knew the Runelord of Greed had minions that could scour the narrow tunnels of the dark underbelly of the ruined city.
 It was better than arriving in the middle of the city and finding ourselves next to a pair of runegiants anyway.